chadeyrasal/farmers-markets/README.md

-Hello World!
-How is it going in here?

-# Farmers::Markets

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/farmers/markets`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# Farmers Markets in the UK

+Welcome to the Farmers Markets UK CLI application.
+This application allows the user to get a list of all farmers markets in the UK as listed by the FARMA - National Farmers' Retail and Markets Association.

 ## Installation